Can Dogs Eat Ginger?

 There are many anecdotal reports of dogs who have eaten raw or dried ginger root with no side effects; however, there are also reports of complications occurring after a dog ingests a small amount of fresh, sliced Ginger.

 Can dogs eat Ginger?
-Other sources say that even if they do have some health problems afterward, it is not very common and will most likely not be a fatal outcome.
+Other sources say that even if they have some health problems afterward, it is not very common and will most likely not be fatal.

 It is suggested that you feed your dog any food with caution as we don’t know how every individual canine might react to ingredients in food items.